japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 .Creating Instance of StreamExecution image::images/StreamExecution-creating-instance.png[align="center"]

-NOTE: link:spark-sql-streaming-DataStreamWriter.adoc[DataStreamWriter] describes how the results of executing batches of a streaming query are written to a streaming sink.
+NOTE: link:spark-sql-streaming-DataStreamWriter.md[DataStreamWriter] describes how the results of executing batches of a streaming query are written to a streaming sink.

 When <<start, started>>, `StreamExecution` starts a <<queryExecutionThread, stream execution thread>> that simply <<runStream, runs stream processing>> (and hence the streaming query).

 .StreamExecution's Starting Streaming Query (on Execution Thread) image::images/StreamExecution-start.png[align="center"]

-`StreamExecution` is a link:spark-sql-streaming-ProgressReporter.adoc[ProgressReporter] and <<postEvent, reports status of the streaming query>> (i.e. when it starts, progresses and terminates) by posting `StreamingQueryListener` events.
+`StreamExecution` is a link:spark-sql-streaming-ProgressReporter.md[ProgressReporter] and <<postEvent, reports status of the streaming query>> (i.e. when it starts, progresses and terminates) by posting `StreamingQueryListener` events.

 [source, scala]
 ----